manticoresoftware/manticoresearch/manual/english/Creating_a_cluster/Setting_up_replication/Replication_cluster_status.md

 * `local_index` - the node's index in the cluster.
 * `last_error` - the last recorded error message related to a cluster operation.
 The message provides a high-level summary of the problem.
 For more detailed context, you should consult the `searchd.log` file.

-### SST Progress Metrics
+### SST Progress Variables

 During a State Snapshot Transfer (SST), a node provisions another by transferring a full data copy.
-This happens when a new node joins the cluster [JOIN CLUSTER](Creating_a_cluster/Setting_up_replication/Joining_a_replication_cluster.md) or when new tables are added [ALTER CLUSTER ADD](Creating_a_cluster/Setting_up_replication/Adding_and_removing_a_table_from_a_replication_cluster.md#Adding-and-removing-a-table-from-a-replication-cluster).
+This happens when a new node joins the cluster [JOIN CLUSTER](Creating_a_cluster/Setting_up_replication/Joining_a_replication_cluster.md) or when new tables are added [`ALTER CLUSTER ADD`](Creating_a_cluster/Setting_up_replication/Adding_and_removing_a_table_from_a_replication_cluster.md#Adding-and-removing-a-table-from-a-replication-cluster).
 While an SST is active, the following additional status variables will be available on both the donor and joiner nodes, with their progress kept in sync.

 * `cluster_name_sst_total` - The overall progress of the entire SST operation, from 0 to 100.
 This is the primary counter to watch.
 * `cluster_name_sst_stage` - The name of the current work phase.
 The process cycles through these stages for each table being transferred: